chrisdoherty4/tinkerbell-roadmap/design/230728_tinkerbell_workflow_execution.md

 ### Cancelling a Workflow

+<p align="center">
+  <img src="images/230728_tinkerbell_workflow_execution/cancelling-workflow.png" />
+</p>

 Users cancel Workflows by deleting them.
+In response to the delete request, Tink Controller will transition the Workflow to Cancelling or Canceled (in the case of a Pending state).

+It is necessary for the Tink Controller to transition the Workflow as opposed to Tink Server because the Workflow beacuse Tink Server may not be monitoring the Workflow.

-In response to the delete request, Tink Controller will update the Workflow to a Cancelling state.
-Tink Server will watch for Workflows in a Cancelling state.
-When Tink Server receives an update for an executing Workflow indicating its Cancelling, it will dispatch a cancel command to Tink Agent.
+When Tink Controller transitions a Workflow to Cancelling, Tink Server will receive the update and dispatch a cancel command to Tink Agent.

 To prevent a Workflow from being garbage collected Tink Controller will populate a [finalizer](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) when it performs the initial preparation of the Workflow.
 Tink Controller will remove the finalizer when the Workflow transitions to an end state.

-<p align="center">
-  <img src="images/230728_tinkerbell_workflow_execution/cancelling-workflow.png" />
-</p>

 If the Workflow stays in a Cancelling state for too long (for example due to a Tink Agent crash) Tink Controller will force the Workflow into a Canceled state and populate a failure Reason and Message so the user is still aware an issue occurred.